fastrodev/fastro/index.md

 ![](public/tree.svg)

 ## Benchmarks
-The speed is up to 92% deno http raw library.
+The speed is up to 92% of deno http raw library.
 Go to [benchmarks](https://fastro.dev/benchmarks) to see the measurement and detailed results.